tangowithcode/tango_with_django_2/manuscript/chapter3.md

 X> - Create a new view method called `about` which returns the following `HttpResponse`: `'Rango says here is the about page.'`
 X> - Map this view to `/rango/about/`.
 For this step, you'll only need to edit the `urls.py` of the Rango app.
 Remember the `/rango/` part is handled by the projects `urls.py`.
 X> - Revise the `HttpResponse` in the `index` view to include a link to the about page.
-X> - In the `HttpResponse` in the `about` view include a link back to the main page.
+X> - Include a link back to the index page in the `about` view's response.
 X> - Now that you have started the book, follow us on Twitter [@tangowithdjango](https://twitter.com/tangowithdjango), and let us know how you are getting on!

 I> ### Hints